shoui520/shoui520.github.io/docs/vn-winxp.md

 Oracle VM VirtualBox [(Link)](https://www.virtualbox.org/wiki/Downloads)

-Windows XP Professional SP3 Disc Image (.ISO)
+Windows XP Professional SP3 Disc Image (.ISO).
+This can be found easily on places like Archive.org and WinWorld.

 At least 4GB RAM (Recommended)